Suresh-Panchala/BeagleBoneBlack/README.md

 1. Setting up Building Environment and Tools:

-		There are a list of packages and tools that are mandatory, listed below
+		List of packages and tools that are mandatory to install ..

 			sudo apt-get install which
 			sudo apt-get install sed